Omgitskillah/igh/igh_shield/README.md

 |SUBID_SPEAR_BATTERY_LEVEL_HIGH     | 0x39     | 2          |
 |SUBID_DAILY_WATER_DISPENSED_MAX    | 0x3A     | 4          |

+*NOTE: Requesting too many settings that will require an overal packet larger than 255 will be ignored by the device*
 ### **IGH_SETTINGS**
 The **IGH_SETTINGS** tuple is used to send new settings down to the device in the following byte stream format using the SUBIDs listed above.